South Korea ends martial law after lawmakers vote it down – DW – 12/03/2024

 South Korea's cabinet agreed to end martial law in the early hours of Wednesday morning after the opposition-controlled parliament voted against it.

-"Just a moment ago, there was a demand from the National Assembly to lift the state of emergency, and we have withdrawn the military that was deployed for martial law operations," Yoon said in a televised address.
+"Just a moment ago, there was a demand from the National Assembly to lift the state of emergency, and we have withdrawn the military that was deployed for martial law operations," President Yoon Suk Yeol said in a televised address.

 "We will accept the National Assembly's request and lift the martial law through the cabinet meeting."